FNGarvin/fastwan-moviegen/README.md

 **Provisioning Script and Simple Test to Work the MovieGen Prompts Using FastWan**

 This project is intended to facilitate easily firing off test renders using the FastWan model across a range of GPU capacities.
-It uses demo prompts from MovieGenBench and Wan2.2-Lightning on the `madiator2011/better-comfyui:slim-5090` container image.
+It uses demo prompts from MovieGenBench and Wan2.2-Lightning on the `madiator2011/better-comfyui:slim-5090` container image (aka comfyslim template on Runpod).

 ---

 ### How to Use

-1. Start the container and open a shell using `zasper`/`ssh`/`exec -it bash`/whatever.
+1. Start the container, wait for it to fully deploy (wait for it to start Comfy), and open a shell using `zasper`/`ssh`/`exec -it bash`/whatever.

 2. Choose the provisioning script that matches your GPU's VRAM and run the corresponding command.